 - a current CV (Optional not to exceed three pages) The Center will only accept the first three pages; please list your publications separately.

-- a Project Proposal (not to exceed five single-spaced typed pages, using 12-point type)
+- a Project Proposal (not to exceed five single-spaced typed pages, using the 12-point type)

 - The Center reserves the right to omit from review applications that are longer than the requested page length